v-llnetv-ca/UWApipelinedemo/README.md

 This demo version has several limitations compared to the full pipeline:

 - **No Deduplication**: Fast mode skips media similarity analysis
-- **In-Memory Storage**: Job results stored in application memory
-- **Single Instance**: Not designed for horizontal scaling

-For production use, consider the full `media_processor.py` pipeline with deduplication capabilities.